 What trap am I talking about?

 It’s the worksheet trap!
-If you are anything like me, when you started imagining your homeschool days, they didn’t include sitting a child in a desk for hours of their day to simply fill out worksheets.
+When you started imagining your homeschool days, they didn’t include sitting a child in a desk for hours of their day to simply fill out worksheets.
 You probably thought about doing science projects, playing with math manipulatives, and spending glorious afternoons at the park.
-I will confess, I have been caught by the worksheet trap many times, simply because it can feel easier to finish a page and check the box off.
+I will confess, I have been caught by the worksheet trap many times.
+It’s simply because it can feel easier to finish a page and check the box off.
 Some worksheets are almost inevitable in homeschooling, but they don’t have to be the only way to practice and evaluate understanding.

 Our family’s escape from the worksheet trap was forced upon us.
 I ended up with a child who has several diagnoses and who for several years simply couldn’t use worksheets.
-My child’s issues forced us to change the path we were on and find different avenues for evaluation and practice, and our whole family is benefitting from the change.
-We still use worksheets and notebooking, but there is a much better balance in our home now that we include other techniques in our day.
+My child’s issues forced us to change the path we were on and find different avenues for evaluation and practice.
+Now, our whole family is benefitting from the change.
+We still use worksheets and Notebooking.
+However, there is a much better balance in our home now that we include other techniques in our day.